rkumar0206/Phoco/README.md

 - Also you can search images from web

 ## Features
-- 30 random images everyday
+- 30 random images everyday.
-- set any image as homescreen wallpaper directly from app
+- set any image as homescreen wallpaper directly from app.
-- extract colors from the image (best for choosing pallete colors for web and mobile app)
+- extract colors from the image (best for choosing pallete colors for web and mobile app).
-- share image (link / image)
+- share image (link / image).
-- You can make collections and save your favourite images
+- You can make collections and save your favourite images inside it.